INFORMATION FOR CONTRIBUTORS

 - LETTERS TO THE EDITOR: Short communications regarding recent articles or comments on timely topics in letter form that should be supported by relevant references.
 Authors of the cited article will have the opportunity to read and reply to the letter.
 ALL LETTERS TO THE EDITOR must be submitted within one month of the publishing date of the cited article.
 Letters if accepted will be published as space permits.

 - CONTROVERSIAL ISSUES: These are articles dealing with controversial topics such as: Is bariatric surgery appropriate in patients with schizophrenia or bi-polar disorders?
 Which should come first in the morbidly obese patient with chronic renal failure: renal transplant or bariatric surgery?
 How do you manage the patient with an anatomically intact, non-obstructive Roux-en-Y gastric bypass who "can't eat"?
 They can be associated with a case report or just present a philosophical or reasoned medical approach.
 Abstracts are optional.
 Subsequent "letters to the editor" will be welcome.

-- ALLIED HEALTH ARTICLES: A section for Allied Health manuscripts will be published periodically during the year.
+- INTEGRATED HEALTH ARTICLES: A section for Integrated Health manuscripts will be published periodically during the year.
 These manuscripts should be related to nursing, nutritional, exercise and psychological issues relevant to bariatric surgery.